Casson Trenor: Achievements and accolades

 Trenor was named one of Time magazine's Heroes of the Environment in 2009.
 He is the author of two books: Umijoo and Sustainable Sushi.
 He was honored with a Nautilus Book Awards gold medal for Umijoo.

-He is a founder and co-owner of Shizen Vegan Sushi Bar in San Francisco and Chikyū Vegan Sushi Bar in La Vegas.
+He is a founder and co-owner of Shizen Vegan Sushi Bar in San Francisco and Chikyū Vegan Sushi Bar in Las Vegas.

 In 2010, Trenor received the Ocean Protection Hero award from the Save Our Shores marine conservation NGO.
 He received the award: "in recognition for the sustainable seafood advocacy work he has done in the Santa Cruz area, including helping the Monterey Bay Aquarium create the well-known sustainable seafood and sushi cards."

 In 2019, Trenor was honored by the California State Senate for his "visionary leadership and service to the preservation of the oceans".